-We’re pleased to present the 17 volunteers leading the Canadian Chapter in its initial development.
-The chapter consists of a board with five members, complemented by another 12 members that together form the executive committee.
-Feel free to reach out to Members@Canada.theIAM.org or any of the individuals below if you’d like to know more about our activities or if you want to get involved.
+We’re pleased to present the volunteers leading the Canadian Chapter in its development.
+The Chapter consists of a board with five members, complemented by another 12 members that together form the Executive Committee.
+Feel free to reach out to Executive@Canada.theIAM.org or contact any of the individuals below to find out more about our activities or to get involved.

 Boudewijn Neijens, Chapter Chair

 Boudewijn holds a degree in Mechanical Engineering from the University of Brussels, an MBA from INSEAD in France, and CMRP and CRL certifications.
 He has been involved with high-technology startups for the last 25 years.
 At Copperleaf he works with large asset-intensive corporations worldwide to refine their asset management practices in the areas of Asset Investment Planning and Management, decision support systems and risk-based planning models.Boudewijn is the president of the Lower Mainland chapter of PEMAC and sits on its national board.
 He is also a Vessel and Equipment Manager at RCM-SAR, a volunteer search and rescue organization operating over 60 fast rescue vessels along the BC coast.
 In this role he manages the maintenance and 24-hour operation of mission-critical rescue vessels, and crews as a SAR lead at his local rescue station.